surajrao2003/surajrao2003/README.md

 # 💫 About Me:
 Hello!
-My name is Suraj Rao, and I am a passionate AI engineer with a strong interest in machine learning and computer vision.
+My name is Suraj Rao, and I am a passionate AI engineer with a strong interest in machine learning and GenAI.
 I enjoy solving complex problems with well-thought-out algorithms, often with a good cup of tea ☕

 I currently work as an AI researcher at **IIT Delhi Vision and Graphics Lab**.